 Any sport you can think of that combines quick blasts of energy with stretching, jumping, bending and balance becomes a good cross trainer for singers.
 They build your endurance and lung capacity and sharpen your reflexes which are all pluses.

+Fame: You have to go out and find more people to follow you.
+Money: If you have money sitting in a savings account, look into investments.
+Love: Go for the sex.
 General:Being active is crucial for you right now.
 If you are just starting out, start slow and encourage yourself.